MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 ![](media/rserver-scaler-user-guide-18-transform-functions/image25.png)

-## Extended example showing a series of transformations (expenditures)
+## Extended example showing a series of transformations

 A *transforms* argument can be a powerful way to effect a sequence of changes on a row by row basis.
 The *transforms* argument is specified as a list of expressions.
 Given R expressions operates row-by-row (that is, the computed value of the new variable for an observation is only dependent on values of other variables for that observation), you can combine them into a single *transforms* argument, as this example demonstrates.